How to Use Google Flights

 Google Flights offers the ability to filter out certain itineraries, so you won't be stuck with a 36-minute layover in Atlanta.
 Another benefit of the ability to filter is that you can use layovers to your advantage; one of our staff members at CheapFlightClub.com has family in Orlando, so they will intentionally try to get long layovers in Orlando to make a mini-trip to visit family for no additional cost.
 There are two places that these filters can be applied.
 The first place the filters can be applied is directly on the Google Flights Explore map at the upper left corner of the map.

 From here, you can set a maximum amount of layovers you want, the airline alliances you are shown, how many bags you would be taking, and the maximum duration of a flight leg you want.
+One of the filters we use often is the airline alliances filter, which filters out most of the ultra low cost carriers and leaves most of the bigger airlines.
+By doing this, you will lose out on some airlines, like InterJet, JetBlue, and Southwest Airlines, so you might want to check for routes on these airlines separately.

 The second place you are able to adjust the filters is on the flight itinerary screen shown after selecting a city.
 Within this flight itinerary screen, you have more ability to customize how your flights are filtered; you are able to set how many bags you will be bringing, how many layovers you want maximum, what airlines you would like to fly with, the price of the flight, what time the departure and return flights leave at, which connecting airports you want, the flight duration, and if you are okay with booking separate tickets to get a potentially lower price.